Collin County Expunction of Sex Crimes Attorneys

 - Evaluating the circumstances of your case to determine whether you qualify for an expunction of your record

-Are sex crimes eligible for expunction?
+Are sex crimes eligible for expungement?

 - No formal charges were filed